Research students from around the globe

 Many years experience has taught us that international students have particular needs and the University offers a full range of services to help you before you arrive and once you are here.

-Information about the country, the city and the University.
-This comprehensive guide for all new international students gives you a step-by-step guide to help you in your first few weeks and beyond.
+Download 'Your Arrival' guide for information about the country, the city and the University.
+This guide for all new international students gives you a step-by-step guide to help you in your first few weeks and beyond.
 We are situated in the heart of a vibrant and multicultural city, so read this guide and you will feel at home right away.

 Once you are here